Florigen

-Florigen (or flowering hormone) is the hypothesized hormone-like molecule responsible for controlling and/or triggering flowering in plants.
-Florigen is produced in the leaves, and acts in the shoot apical meristem of buds and growing tips.
-It is known to be graft-transmissible, and even functions between species.
-Florigen has been found identical to the transcription factor FLOWERING LOCUS T (FT).
+Florigens (or flowering hormone) are proteins capable of inducing flowering time in angiosperms.
+The prototypical florigen is encoded by the FT gene and its orthologs in Arabidopsis and other plants.
+Florigens are produced in the leaves, and act in the shoot apical meristem of buds and growing tips.

 Mechanism

 For a plant to begin flowering, it must undergo changes in its shoot apical meristem (SAM).
 However, there are multiple environmental factors affecting the plant even before it begins this process — in particular, light.
 It is through "the evolution of both internal and external control systems that enables plants to precisely regulate flowering so that it occurs at the optimal time for reproductive success."
 The way the plant determines this optimal time is through day-night periods through the use of photoperiodism.
 Although it was originally thought that the accumulation of photosynthetic products controlled the flowering of plants, two men by the names of Wightman Garner and Henry Allard proved it was not.
 They instead found that it was a matter of day length rather than the accumulation of the products within the plants that affected their flowering abilities.

 Flowering plants fall into two main photoperiodic response categories: